renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ```
 ❯ gpg --full-generate-key
 gpg (GnuPG) 2.2.24; Copyright (C) 2020 Free Software Foundation, Inc.
-This is free software: you are free to change and redistribute it.
+This is free software: you're free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

 Please select what kind of key you want: